Eric Greitens resigned as Missouri governor over an affair and blackmail claims. Now he’s running for Senate.

 In early May, GOP leaders in the state’s House and Senate said they would meet to consider disciplinary measures — including possible impeachment.
 Faced with political abandonment, Greitens resigned on June 1, 2018.

-But the seeming end of his political career also brought a swift end to the criminal cases.
+But the apparent implosion of his political career also brought a swift end to the criminal cases.
 Soon after his resignation, Gardner announced she would drop the tampering case.
 The invasion of privacy case, meanwhile, had already collapsed over a complex scandal that left a private investigator hired by Gardner’s office charged with lying in a deposition, the Associated Press reported.

 Greitens still faced a probe from the Missouri Ethics Commission over whether his campaign had illegally coordinated with a political action committee in 2016.
 In February 2020, the commission found his campaign had violated two state laws and fined it $178,000.